maxludden/supergene-v2/books/book04/md/chapter-1487.md

 The creatures took off after him.
 As they were following, they shouted out, “Are you Zhuo Donglai?”

-“Did that b*tch Elysian Moon call on all those foul beings to kill me?!
+“Did that bitch Elysian Moon call on all those foul beings to kill me?!
 D*mn it!”
 Zhuo Donglai was both scared and angry.
 He thought Elysian Moon had sent them to dispose of him, so he just kept on running, refusing to respond.

 “Why are you running?!
 I asked if you are Zhuo Donglai!” one of the spirits behind shouted again.